-A web application that allows to formulate complex queries against big databases.
-The query concepts are drag-and-dropped to form logical connections.
-Results can be further restricted by filters and date range.
+A query builder web application that allows non-technical users to interactively construct queries against big databases.
+Parts of the query are available from a catalogue of items.
+The items can be drag-and-dropped to form logical connections.
+Query results can be further restricted by filters and date range.

 How would you compose queries against a database in a visual, interactive way?
 What if all parts of the query are available as "concepts", organized in a tree structure?
-The team at bakdata asked me to build a hand-tailored single page web app, which would rely heavily on drag and drop to compose queries and to execute them against an API backend.
+The team at bakdata asked me to build a hand-tailored single page web app, which would rely mainly on drag and drop to compose queries and to run the queries against an API backend.

 Introducing: conquery.
 Using conquery, item trees can be explored, similar to your file system.
 The so called "concepts" in the tree vary in their degree of abstraction.
 This allows a user to ask queries in a very abstract manner, but also in great detail.
 To build a query, the concepts are dropped into a query editor, using AND/OR-connections.
 Results can be downloaded as a CSV file.

-Over the course of 9 months, I worked part-time on the UX and React frontend, while my colleague Manuel crafted the Java backend.
+For the first few months, while I came up with the design and built the React frontend, my colleague Manuel wrote the Java backend.
 The clear responsibilities allowed us to iterate the feature set quickly.
-After I had started working full-time at neXenio, newly hired developers at bakdata continued improving the web app.
+After I had started working a different full-time job, newly hired developers at bakdata continued improving the web app.
 Eventually, thanks to bakdata's engagement, it was possible to open source the frontend code.
+From 2018 onwards, I continued helping out with the project on the side, adding features like a form building framework, CSV preview, and entity history.